dixanta/momoengine/README.md

 Momo Engine
 ==========
 Momo Engine is a CodeIgniter based Rapid Web Based Application Development Engine.
-To learn more about it's features visit:
-For more details please visit http://momoengine.com.
+You can freely download install and distribute your application.
+It has builtin code generator which allows you to generate CRUD with search Facility.
+You can change themes,add plugins and many more.

 INSTALLATION
 ============